 Jewelry Crafting is the latest profession added to The Elder Scrolls Online in Summerset chapter.
 The goal of the profession is to give players additional freedom to build characters and customize equipment choices.

-This guide will give you a basic rundown of everything relating to Jewelry crafting profession, so if you’re interested in it be sure to read it.
+This guide will give you a basic rundown of everything relating to Jewelry crafting profession, so if you’re interested, curious or confused it should answer all your questions.

 Jewelry Crafting Basics